jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Red/blue political culture was unable to deliver an affordable rocket.
 They can gossip about speeches all day, but rocket science doesn't fit into soundbites.
 It was private companies like SpaceX and Blue Origin (funded by a few rich protagonists) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper then red/blue politicians were doing.
 The rocket making newcomers even learned to land their rockets so they can be reused, a monumental achievement that makes space travel even more possible.
 But many people, especially red/blue politicians, still didn't care.
 In fact, they often tried to stop these companies by saying they broke the rules.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TerrificFinishedCaracal' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JauntyImmaculateGreatargus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 https://www.youtube.com/watch?v=ANv5UfZsvZQ

-_This was when SpaceX landed its second rocket.
-Enable the sound to really get a feel on how important this event was.
-It was a significant step for the Computer Age._
+_This was when SpaceX landed its first rocket.
+Enable the sound to really get a feel on how important this event was; a significant step for the Computer Age._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today red/blue politics obsesses over tiny tax cuts, pages of government regulations, and endless media soundbites because their philosophy says they're essential.
 New and super-powerful technologies like SpaceX are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It filters the definition of good and bad for its followers.
 Today, red/blue Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Computer Age.
 Affordable rockets are just one example.
 Up and down our economy, we use Industrial Age heavy management practices when digital collaboration is far better.
 The lesson is, once we believe in a philosophy that embraces the Computer Age, we'll soar to the stars.

 ![old philosophy in a new world](/img\diagrams\techvolution-old-philosophy-new-world.png) _Here’s a screenshot from my Twitter feed when SpaceX landed its first and second rocket.
 At the exact same time, red/blue ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 I happened to be following Sanders, so I don’t mean to pick on him.
-The middle-class needs to stop putting their faith in old philosophies and instead become player gods with tools digital protagonists are giving us today.
-Like we did when we looked through Galileo telescope generations ago._
+The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the tools digital protagonists are giving us today.
+Like we followed Galileo generations ago._

 ## Techvolution is a Fight as Natural as Evolution